VKrishna04/VKrishna04.github.io/docs/Environment Variables.md

 1. Environment variable (VITE_RESUME_LINK) - Highest priority
 2. settings.json configuration - Fallback
 3. Default local file (/resume.pdf) - Last resort

+If no environment variable is set, the app will fallback to the value in `settings.json` or `/resume.pdf`.

 ## Platform Configuration